GregoryBWilson/PyBer_Analysis/README.md

 The summary below is represented mainly in Table 2 - Summary View of PyBer Data and  figure 7 - Total Weekly Fares by City Type.

-Here are the highlights for the analysis for the data provide by PyBer.
+Here are the highlights for the analysis for the data provided by PyBer:

-- There is no discernible trend from month to month, if PyBer would like to determine season trend a longer data set is required.
+- There is no discernable trend from month to month, if PyBer would like to determine seasonal trends a longer data set is required.
-- Total revenue by  type of city is much greater in urban city and quit small in rural areas.
+- Total revenue by type of city is much greater in urban cities and quite small in rural areas.
 - As expected the average ride fare is larger in rural communities due to the likelihood of larger distances.
-- They is a very large disparity in the average fare per driver with rural drivers seeing more than four times that of urban drivers.
+- There is a very large disparity in the average fare per driver with rural drivers seeing more than four times that of urban drivers.

-It may be worth long at other data to determine what if any adjustment need to be made for PyBer.
-Here are some thoughts to consider.
+It may be worth looking at other data to determine what, if any, adjustment needs to be made for PyBer.
+Here are some thoughts to consider:

-- How quickly does PyBer provide service to clients in different city type, i.e. do rural clients need to wait too long for a ride.
+- How quickly does PyBer provide service to clients in different city types, i.e. do rural clients need to wait too long for a ride.
-- How satisfied are PyBer drivers with the money they make driving for PyBer, i.e. are there too many urban drivers
+- How satisfied are PyBer drivers with the money they make driving for PyBer, i.e. are there too many urban drivers.

-It's a difficult task to correctly balance the needs of the clients, the drivers and the company but it needs to be done if PyBer wants to continue to grow in the ride share market place.
+It's a difficult task to correctly balance the needs of the clients, the drivers and the company, but it needs to be done if PyBer wants to continue to grow in the ride share market place.
 I would recommend further investigation supported by additional information.